SOLAS Convention: 1960 version

 The 1960 Convention was adopted on 17 June 1960 and entered into force on 26 May 1965.
-It was the fourth SOLAS Convention and was the first major achievement for International Maritime Organization (IMO).
+It was the fourth SOLAS Convention and was the first major achievement for the International Maritime Organization (IMO).
 It represented a considerable step forward in modernizing regulations and keeping up with technical developments in the shipping industry.

 1974 version

-In 1974 a completely new Convention was adopted to allow SOLAS to be amended and implemented within a reasonable timescale, instead of the previous procedure to incorporate amendments, which proved to be very slow.
+In 1974, a completely new Convention was adopted to allow SOLAS to be amended and implemented within a reasonable timescale, instead of the previous procedure to incorporate amendments, which proved to be very slow.
 Under SOLAS 1960, it could take several years for amendments to come into force since countries had to give notice of acceptance to IMO and there was a minimum threshold of countries and tonnage.
 Under SOLAS 1974, amendments enter into force via a tacit acceptance procedure – this allows an amendment to enter into force on a specified date, unless objections to an amendment are received from an agreed number of parties.

 The 1974 SOLAS came into force on 25 May 1980, 12 months after its ratification by at least 25 countries with at least 50% of gross tonnage.
 It has been updated and amended on numerous occasions since then and the Convention in force today is sometimes referred to as SOLAS, 1974, as amended.

 In 1975 the assembly of the IMO decided that the 1974 convention should in future use SI (metric) units only.

 1988 version

 In particular, amendments in 1988 based on amendments of International Radio Regulations in 1987 replaced Morse code with the Global Maritime Distress Safety System (GMDSS) and came into force beginning 1 February 1992.
 The issues covered by the treaty are set out in the list of sections (above).

-Later amendments
+Further amendments were made in May 2011.

+Container weight regulation, 2015

-The up-to-date list of amendments to SOLAS is maintained by the IMO.
-Previous amendments were made in May 2011.
-In 2015, another later amendment is the SOLAS Container Weight Verification Regulation VI/2.
-This regulation, implemented by the IMO Maritime Safety Committee (MSC) requires that the full weight of loaded containers must be obtained prior to being onboarded on an ocean vessel.
-Communicating a weight value has called for the introduction of a new Electronic Data Interchange (EDI) communication protocol called VGM (Verified Gross Mass) or VERMAS (Verification of Mass), and involves cooperation between ocean carriers, Freight Forwarders/NVOCCs, EDI providers as well as exporters.
-The regulation states that exporters (shippers) are ultimately responsible to obtain a verified container weight.
-Originally scheduled for implementation on 1 July 2016, the regulation allows for flexibility and practical refinement according to the Maritime Safety Committee Memorandum #1548 to 1 October 2016.
+In 2015, the SOLAS Container Weight Verification Regulation VI/2 amended SOLAS.
+This regulation, implemented by the IMO Maritime Safety Committee (MSC), requires that the full (gross) weight of all loaded containers must be obtained prior to being loaded on board an ocean vessel.
+Weight can be calculated either by weighing the loaded container or weighing the cargo elements and packaging and adding this weight to the unladen container weight.
+Communicating a weight value has incurred a need to introduce a new Electronic Data Interchange (EDI) communication protocol called VGM (Verified Gross Mass) or VERMAS (Verification of Mass), and involves cooperation between ocean carriers, freight forwarders/NVOCCs, EDI providers as well as exporters.
+The regulation states that exporters (shippers) are ultimately responsible for obtaining a verified container weight.
+Originally scheduled for implementation on 1 July 2016, the regulation allowed for flexibility and practical refinement until 1 October 2016.

+An up-to-date list of amendments to SOLAS is maintained by the IMO.